An essential aspect of pet parrot ownership is the deep and meaningful bonding experience.

-Parrots show affection to special people through nuzzling, preening, attention-seeking, and excitement.
+Parrots show affection to favored people through nuzzling, preening, attention-seeking, and excitement.
+A parrot may even develop a special contact call for you.

-How Do Parrots Bond?
+How Parrots Bond

 Parrots bond with humans by displaying certain traits, including: